 But before that, here is a brief about different constitutions (especially for those who are new to Ayurveda) so that you know which constitution you are before you pick your pyramid.

-***A very important point to be noted is that to keep the blog short and crisp, only the broad guidelines are being discussed here.
-For a deeper study of these concepts, I urge you to pick up a copy of THE ROOT CAUSE book and watch The Root Cause Series on Youtube.
+***To keep the blog short and crisp, only the broad guidelines are being discussed here.
+For a deeper study of these concepts, I urge you to pick up a copy of THE ROOT CAUSE book (links mentioned at the end of this blog ⇓⇓⇓) and watch The Root Cause Series on Youtube.

 A BRIEF ON DIFFERENT CONSTITUTIONS CLASSIFIED BY AYURVEDA